More mosquitoes test positive for West Nile virus in Lancaster

-LANCASTER – Mosquitoes collected from a mosquito trap near Division Street and Lancaster Boulevard tested positive for West Nile virus recently, the third local West Nile virus detection for the 2020 season, according to the Antelope Valley Mosquito & Vector Control District
+LANCASTER – More mosquitoes collected from a mosquito trap in Lancaster tested positive for West Nile virus, according to the Antelope Valley Mosquito & Vector Control District.
+The trap was located near 70th Street West and Avenue L-8.

-People bitten by an infected mosquito may develop West Nile fever and experience flu-like symptoms that can include fever, body aches, skin rash, and fatigue.
-In some people, West Nile fever can develop into a more serious form of the disease.
+This is the sixth West Nile positive sample in the Antelope Valley for the 2020 mosquito season.
+The District has submitted a total of 86 samples collected from various areas within District boundaries.

-AVMVCD personnel will continue to conduct searches of the entire District to keep mosquito populations low and reduce the chances of residents getting ill.
-Kratz said.
+AVMVCD personnel will continue to conduct intensive searches of the entire District to keep mosquito populations low and reduce the chances of residents getting ill.

-The District is urging residents to do their part to protect themselves from mosquito bites by following these recommendations:
+The District advises local residents to do their part to protect themselves from mosquito bites by following these recommendations:

 - Check property for standing water and get rid of it.